Fast hydrogen atom diffraction through monocrystalline graphene

 $V_{\mathrm{H-C}}$ is calculated using DFT and represents the interaction energy of the hydrogen atom at a given distance relative to the $i$-th carbon atom.
 We have checked that the values of the equilibrium position and the depth of the CH potential well are compatible with those found in the literature \cite{Vermeeren2022}.

 To date, there are two significant studies, by Ehemann \etal \cite{Ehemann2012} and Brand \etal \cite{Brand2019}, who have studied the interaction potential between a hydrogen atom and a graphene surface, each using different computational methods.
 Brand \etal \cite{Brand2019} used a hybrid approach to calculate the 3D interaction potential.
 Their method starts with a full DFT calculation for a few selected points on the lattice.
 They then used this information to approximate the potential at any other point on the lattice by fitting a proportionality constant to the graphene electron density computed in the absence of hydrogen atom.
 The trade-off, however, is that the extrapolated potential, which is not directly derived from a full DFT calculation, can lead to some imprecision, especially in the regions that are not well sampled by the initial points calculated by DFT.
 Ehemann \etal \cite{Ehemann2012} used a different approach based on the Self-Consistent-Charge Density-Functional Tight-Binding (SCC-DFTB) method \cite{Elstner1998}.
 It provides an efficient and scalable method for simulating the electronic structure of large systems.
 Compared to full DFT methods, SCC-DFTB is less accurate but much faster.
-Ehemann \etal only give information on the potential at three $(x,y)$ positions along the $z$ axis.
+Ehemann \etal provide information only on the potential computed at three specific positions on the graphene lattice ({\it Bond}, {\it Atom} and {\it Center}) as a function of $z$, the distance from the surface.
 However, in order to determine the diffraction pattern one needs to have access to the potential calculated at all lattice points, hence we could not generate the corresponding diffraction images.

-Fig.~\ref{fig:PEC} shows the interaction potential as a function of the distance $z$ from the hydrogen atom to the graphene surface, as computed with the different methods.
-At the center of the hexagon, the scaled electron density potential is very close to the {\it ab initio} potential, but significant differences are observed at the middle of the bonds or facing the carbon atoms.
+Figure~\ref{fig:PEC} shows the interaction potential as a function of the distance $z$ from the hydrogen atom to the graphene surface, as computed with the different methods.
+At the center of the carbon ring, the Brand \etal potential is very close to the {\it ab initio} potential, but significant differences are observed at the middle of the C-C bonds or facing the carbon atoms.
 At the latter position, the {\it ab initio} potential shows negative values around $z=1$~{\AA}, allowing hydrogen atoms to be adsorbed onto the graphene surface, in agreement with the predictions of SCC-DFTB \cite{Ehemann2012} and the DFT calculations of Ivanovskaya \etal \cite{Ivanovskaya2010}.